expressjs/express/docs/guide.md

     var user = { name: 'tj' };
     res.render('index', { layout: false, user: user });

+This _options_ object is also considered an "options" object.
+For example when you pass the _status_ local, it's not only available to the view, it sets the response status to this number.
+This is also useful if a template engine accepts specific options, such as _debug_, or _compress_.
+Below is an example of how one might render an error page, passing the _status_ for display, as well as it setting _res.statusCode_.

+     res.render('error', { status: 500, message: 'Internal Server Error' });

 ### res.partial(view[, options])

 Render _view_ partial with the given _options_.
 This method is always available